surol/ng2-resrc/README.md

 reported as generic ones.
 Also, if there is a `[rikeErrors]` component for particular field, the errors for this field won't be reported as generic ones.

-The most correct way to display errors for e.g. form is to place one `<span rikeErrors></span>` component to report generic errors, and several `<span rikeErrors="field"></span>` components to report errors for particular fields.
+The correct way to display errors for e.g. form is to place one `<span rikeErrors></span>` component to report generic errors, and several `<span rikeErrors="field"></span>` components to report errors for each field.

 The generated HTML would look like this:
 ```html